eddiejaoude/toran-proxy-vagrant-ansible/README.md

 2. Add host entry `192.168.33.100	toranproxy.local`
 3. Navigate to `toranproxy.local` and follow it's setup instructions

 If you wish to download the whole of Packagust's packges from GitHub for offline use, get a list from [Toran/Packagist Package list](https://github.com/eddiejaoude/toran-proxy-packages).
+Then update either via the web form on `toranproxy.local` or manually edit the yml config for the packages list in `toran/app/toran/config.yml`

 ---